howardosborne/locust_for_jmeter_users/simple_example.md

 However, if you have been using JMeter for a while, you may have already developed dashboards and reports based on the JMeter format and wish to reuse them.

 To get a report similar to the default JMeter listener, with a record for each request made, you can use the jmeter listener plugin from [locust-plugins](https://github.com/SvenskaSpel/locust-plugins/blob/master/locust_plugins/jmeter_listener.py).
-Note: This does not report exit codes (a current limitation in Locust event reporting).
-If you wish to get the JMeter format with event codes, try [this](https://github.com/howardosborne/locust_jmeter_listener)
+Note: This does not report status codes (a current limitation in Locust event reporting).
+If you wish to get the JMeter format with status codes, try [this](https://github.com/howardosborne/locust_jmeter_listener)

 To look at other features, let’s take a [more complex example.](./more_complex_example.md)